Skip to main content

 Introduction to Databases and SQL

-Welcome to your first lesson in SQL!
-In this course we will explore database concepts by working with a fictional university.
-You will create departments, manage instructors, track students, publish courses, and record enrollments, all inside a relational database engine.
-Every query you write in the upcoming modules relies on the shared University schema you assembled in the previous lesson.
+Welcome to your first lesson in SQL.
+In this course we will explore database concepts by working with a fictional e-commerce marketplace.
+You will create categories, manage sellers, track customers, publish products, and record orders and transactions, all inside a relational database engine.
+Every query you write in the upcoming modules relies on the shared E-commerce schema you assemble in the setup lessons, using MySQL as the database engine.

 Learning Goals